cyber-science/2017/cfp.md

 Regular, work-in-progress, workshop/special session, poster (short) papers all need to be in IEEE CS format and submitted following the same instruction on the CyberSciTech 2017 congress web site.
 A regular, workshop, or special session paper should be between 6-8 pages.
 A work-in-progress paper should be between 4-6 pages whereas a poster (short) paper should be between 2-4 pages.

 All accepted papers in the regular, work-in-progress, workshops, special sessions and posters will be published in an IEEE Computer Society proceedings (EI indexed).
-Extended versions of selected excellent papers will be considered for publication in special issues of prestige journals [http://cyber-science.org/2017/si.html](http://cyber-science.org/2017/si.html).
+Extended versions of selected excellent papers will be considered for publication in special issues of prestigious journals [http://cyber-science.org/2017/si.html](http://cyber-science.org/2017/si.html).